Theoretical optimization of dual‐energy x‐ray imaging with application to mammography

 Abstract

-Detection of a target object in a radiological image is often impeded by an obscuring background "clutter" resulting from the contrast between various materials in the neighborhood of the target.
+Detection of a target object in a radiological image is often impeded by an obscuring background clutter resulting from the contrast between various materials in the neighborhood of the target.
 Dual-energy techniques can reduce or remove this clutter.
-In order for the target to be detectable in the image after dual-energy processing, the signal-to-noise ratio (SNR), defined as the difference between the target and the background divided by the photon noise in the difference, must exceed some threshold.
-A given SNR may be obtained for a wide range of the energies of the two x-ray beams and the ratio of their fluences.
-A theoretical model is developed which permits the choice of beams to be optimized with respect to some critical parameter--in this case, patient dose.
-The analysis is applied to the detection of calcifications in mammography.
+For the target to be detectable in the image after dual-energy processing, the signal-to-noise ratio (SNR), defined as the difference between the target and the background divided by the photon noise in the difference, must exceed some threshold.
+A given SNR may be obtained for a wide range of the enriches of the 2 X-ray beams and the ratio of their fluences.
+A theoretical model is developed which permits the choice of beams to be optimized with respect to some critical parameter, in this case, patient dose.
+The analysis is applied to the detection of calcifications in mammography [for easily diagnosis of cancer].
 For an ideal imaging system, we predict that the optimum beam energies are 19 and 68 keV.
 A dose of 0.42 cGy is required to obtain an SNR of 5 for detection of a 0.02-cm cubic calcification in the resulting clutter-free image.
 This can be reduced to 0.16 cGy if the higher energy image is smoothed, prior to dual-energy processing, such that its variance is reduced to one-fourth of its unsmoothed value.